mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 I stepped on the scale this morning and morning rhymes with **warning**.
 79.5Kg (175lbs) and I have no interest in heading up Yellow Lake Pass at anything more than 160lbs.
 I don't get it.
 I have been monitoring my dinner portions lately and when I thought this bereavement weight-gain was going to plateau around 78Kg, the weight continues to piling on.
 I understand that I have replaced some running duration with intensity lately, but I believe there is a problem.
 <!---->
 ### THE SWIM(S)
 I shared the _"Moderate Lane"_ with 3 older ladies.
 It didn't take too long before I had one sternly suggested that I book myself into the _"Fast Lane"_.
-I have 3 more  sessions paid for in this lane but maybe I will re-evaluate based on the time of day I can get in.
+Maybe next time eh?

 The swim felt **comfortable** and fun.
 I did make a mental mistake with the workout in that I did 4x100 kickboard instead of 4x100 swimming with a pull-buoy.
 When I pressed stop on the watch, it had counted 1500m and I was sure that I needed 1900 for the workout.